 - The User Provisioning Process needs modification

 - The Security Model is not clear and may need to be re-designed

 - The Access Review should be conducted more frequently.

 So much about a user’s “life” within your system can change; they can get married and change their name, take a leave of absence, take another job in your company, or retire.
-How you handle these changes will have a direct impact on your Access Review.
+After consulting with the Outlook Wealth Advisors, the way how you handle these changes will have a direct impact on your Access Review.